Annie Palmer, The White Witch of Rose Hall

 History of Rose Hall Plantation

 On the coast of Montego Bay sits the spectacular Georgian mansion, Rose Hall, built in the 1770s.
-Georgian structures tend to be very symmetrical and resemble Greco-Roman architecture with its simplistic style.
+Georgian structures tend to be very symmetrical and resemble Greco-Roman architecture with their simplistic style.
 Georgian-designed buildings of the 1700s were an attempt to revive the ancient Greco-Roman edifices while infusing contemporary building materials such as wood or stucco into the overall construction.

 - Queen of Sweden Says Her Old Palatial Home is Haunted by Friendly Ghosts